pressureless/paper_md/Judder/judder.md

 Variables that were not found to be significant were not included in our perceptual model of judder, although this result does not necessarily indicate that contrast, shutter angle, or type of image will never affect judder.
 It is possible, for example, that stronger distortions such as non-photorealistic blurring above 360◦ could significantly affect judder perception, but such values were not tested in this work, as they would strongly alter the look of the scene and thus do not lead to a satisfactory solution to mitigate judder.

 # JUDDER MODEL
-To obtain an easily expressible model of judder J based on the most important factors, mean luminance L, frame rate F, and speed S, we combine the results of experiments 1–3 to design a single empirical model.
+To obtain an easily expressible model of judder $J$ based on the most important factors, mean luminance $L$, frame rate $F$, and speed $S$, we combine the results of experiments 1–3 to design a single empirical model.
 We fit the perceptual data provided by user study participants into a second degree polynomial model:
-❤: first
+❤: judder
 ``` iheartla

 J = P(α(F), β(L), S)